 All you need to get started is hand soap, water and a straw, along with a secret ingredient.
 Read our article about bubble photography to recreate these interesting images.

-The Harris shutter effect was a pet project of Robert Harris’, one of the men behind Kodak.
+The Harris shutter effect is not a new technique.
+It was a pet project of Robert Harris’, one of the men behind Kodak.